List of awards and nominations received by Helen Mirren

-The following is a list of awards and nominations received by Helen Mirren.

 Dame Helen Mirren is an English actor whose career has spanned over six decades, with recognition for her work in film, television, and on stage.
 She has received numerous accolades including an Academy Award, four BAFTA Awards, three Golden Globe Awards, four Primetime Emmy Awards, five Screen Actors Guild Awards, a Peabody Award, a Laurence Olivier Award, and a Tony Award.
 She was made a Dame Commander of the Most Excellent Order of the British Empire (DBE) by Elizabeth II in 2003 for her services to drama.

 She received the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, the Golden Globe Award for Best Actress in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Actress in a Leading Role for her portrayal of Elizabeth II in The Queen (2006).
 She was Oscar-nominated for The Madness of King George (1994), Gosford Park (2001), and The Last Station (2009).
 She was Globe-nominated for being Alma Hitchcock in Hitchcock (2012) and Hedda Hopper in Trumbo (2015).

 For television she won 3 British Academy Film Awards and two Primetime Emmy Awards for Prime Suspect (1991–2006).
 She received the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie, the Golden Globe Award for Best Actress – Miniseries or Television Film, and the Screen Actors Guild Award for Outstanding Actress in a Miniseries or Television Movie for being Elizabeth I in said HBO miniseries (2005).

 On stage, she played Queen Elizabeth II in the Peter Morgan play The Audience on the West End and Broadway stage winning the Laurence Olivier Award for Best Actress and Tony Award for Best Actress in a Play respectively.
 She was previously Tony-nominated for playing Natalia Petrovna in the Ivan Turgenev play A Month in the Country (1995) and Alice in the August Strindberg play The Dance of Death (2002).